fanout96/mfc_cb.node/README.md

 * Captures are named in the format model_site_datetime.[mp4|mkv]

-** datetime format can be controled in the config file
+..* datetime format can be controlled in the config file

-** site is optional and can be disabled in the config file
+..* site is optional and can be disabled in the config file

 Setup
 ==========

-* Dependencies: Install Node.JS, NPM, and ffmpeg
+* Dependencies: node.js 7.0, npm, and ffmpeg

 * Install mfc_cb.node
   >On GitHub, click `Clone or download`, `Download ZIP`.